 WHO WE ARE

-The Portland Deaf Access Committee (PDAC) is a group of AA members who work together to help make AA in the Portland Metro Area accessible to Deaf and Hard of Hearing alcoholics.
+The Portland Deaf Access Committee (PDAC) was established in 2001 as a group of AA members who work together to help make AA in the Portland Metro Area accessible to Deaf and Hard of Hearing alcoholics.
 We follow the 12 Traditions of AA and are not affiliated with any other organization.
 Our primary purpose is to support AA groups and members in carrying the message to Deaf and Hard of Hearing alcoholics.
 Our work is in keeping with the guidelines from the General Service Office (GSO).